Department of Communication

 “Structured authoring without XML: Evaluating Lightweight DITA for technical documentation.”
 Technical Communication.
 2016; in press. (co-authored with Michael Priestley)

 “Teaching structured authoring and DITA through rhetorical and computational thinking.”
-IEEE Transactions on Professional Communication.
-2016; in press. (co-authored with Matthew Sharp and Manuel Perez–Quiñones)
+IEEE Transactions on Professional Communication, 2016. (coauthored with Matthew Sharp and Manuel Perez–Quiñones)

 “Localizing and designing computer-based safety training solutions for Hispanic construction workers.”
 Journal of Construction Engineering and Management.
 2011; 137(6): 452-459.

-Co-Principal Investigator, with Joseph Grzywacz, Thomas Arcury, and Sara Quandt (Wake Forest), and Thomas Mills (VT Building Construction) and Manuel Perez-Quiñones (University of North Carolina at Charlotte).
+- Co-Principal Investigator, with Joseph Grzywacz, Thomas Arcury, and Sara Quandt (Wake Forest); Thomas Mills (Virginia Tech Building Construction); and Manuel Perez-Quiñones (University of North Carolina at Charlotte).
 “Micro-processes of Latino Construction Workers' Health: Feasibility of CATS."
 National Institute of Occupational Safety and Health.
 Amount awarded: $250,000.
-Responsibility: 40% of the VT contract.
+Responsibility: 40% of the Virginia Tech contract.
 2009-2012.